-Hybrid cloud is a computing environment which combines on-premises, private cloud and public cloud services.
+Hybrid cloud is a computing environment that combines on-premises, private cloud, and public cloud services.
 These services can be efficiently and securely integrated.

 The National Institute of Standards and Technology defines hybrid cloud as: “…a composition of two or more distinct cloud infrastructures (private, community, or public) that remain unique entities, but are bound together by standardized or proprietary technology that enables data and application portability. ”